15800690867sean/SimpleMenu/README.md

 However, the login/logout button will always be the first button in the menu.
 Because the login function is the main function of this project, so it ought to be in the menu anyway.

-### Database Mode

-In this mode, the user information including username and password is stored in a database, and the login api will access that database to get the information.
+At the same time, you can also upload your JSON file, and the data inside will replace the origin JSON data obtained from the api.

 ## Unit Test